 \subsection{Extensibility and Efficiency}

 \method remains agnostic to UMM architectures and is computationally efficient compared to other post-training methods.
 In this section, we evaluate its generality and efficiency using the full set of VQAv2 on 2×H100 (80 GB) with mixed precision.
-Unless noted otherwise, we use image generation size=$384$ and a global batch size of $8$.
+Unless noted otherwise, we use image generation size $384$ and a global batch size of $8$.

-\textbf{Extensibility.} We first implement \method as a complement to RecA~\citep{xie2025reconstruction}.
-The results in \Cref{tab:after_reca} show consistent performance gains.
-Specifically, \method outperforms the original RecA by $0.5$ on MMMU for understanding and $1.27$ on UnifiedBench for consistency, while remaining the same on GenEval.
+\textbf{Extensibility.} We implement \method as a complement to RecA~\citep{wang2024reconstruction}. \Cref{tab:after_reca} shows consistent performance gains. method outperforms the RecA by $0.5$ on MMMU for understanding and $1.27$ on UnifiedBench for consistency, while remaining the same on GenEval.
 These results indicate that \method can serve as a lightweight, plug-and-play post-training module that can be integrated into existing pipelines, requiring only minimal additional computation.

-In addition to RecA, we further constructed two architectures: (1) \textit{UMM-1} uses a Qwen2.5-VL~\citep{yang2025qwen3} backbone with a SigLIP2~\citep{zhai2023sigmoid} understanding encoder and a Stable Diffusion-1.5~\citep{Rombach_2022_CVPR} image branch; (2) \textit{UMM-2} keeps the vision/generation stack unchanged and replaces the backbone with GPT-OSS~\citep{agarwal2025gpt}.
-Since GPT-OSS is designed for texts, we inserted a trainable 2-layer MLP that projects vision embeddings into the language space. \Cref{tab:toymodel} demonstrates that \method is agnostic to model architectures and can improve the performance of all three different backbones.
+In addition to RecA, we further constructed two architectures: (1) \textit{UMM-1} uses a Qwen2.5-VL~\citep{yang2025qwen3} backbone with a SigLIP2~\citep{zhai2023sigmoid} understanding encoder and a Stable Diffusion-1.5~\citep{Rombach_2022_CVPR} image branch; (2) \textit{UMM-2} keeps the vision/generation stack unchanged and replaces the backbone with GPT-OSS~\citep{openai2025gptoss120bgptoss20bmodel}.
+Since GPT-OSS is designed for texts, we inserted a trainable 2-layer MLP that projects vision embeddings into the language space.
+We further applied \method to two backbones: BLIP-3o~\citep{chen2025blip3} and Chameleon~\citep{team2024chameleon}.
+All show consistent gains (\append{sec-append-backbone}). \Cref{tab:toymodel} shows that \method is agnostic to model architectures and can improve the performance of different backbones.
 Moreover, the gains are achieved with fewer trainable parameters (e.g., $\sim$0.45\% for UMM-2 and $\sim$1.43\% for UMM-1), indicating its parameter-efficient generalization.